 Do you live with excess skin and fat on your upper arms?
 Although a sign of ageing, many patients who have lost a significant amount of weight have flabby arms as well.
 In some instances, that pocket of fat and sagging skin can give a patient’s arms a “wing like” appearance.

-Unfortunately, despite eating healthy and exercising diligently, for a lot of weight loss patients the problem doesn’t usually go away naturally.
-The good news, however, is that for individuals who desire tighter, firmer arms, cosmetic surgery offers an effective solution.
+Unfortunately, despite eating healthy and exercising diligently, for a lot of weight loss patients the problem doesn’t always go away on its own.
+The good news is that brachioplasty may be an option for some patients who desire tighter, firmer arms.
 Arm lift surgery, otherwise known as brachioplasty, is a procedure that reshapes the upper arms by reducing excess skin, and in some cases fat, resulting in smoother skin and better-proportioned contours of the upper arms.Book Online Now

 Download your post weight loss GP referral form

 The decision to have brachioplasty is a very personal one, and it may not be right for everyone.
 Prior to making a decision to have the surgery, Dr Beldholm thoroughly listens to his patient’s concerns, carefully assesses their problem area, reviews their overall health and plans the treatment that is suited for them.
 The ideal candidates for this surgery are:

 - Those who are physically healthy and don’t suffer from medical conditions that could hinder healing or increase the risk of complications (Ex: heart problems, diabetes, cancer, etc.)

 - Those whose weight is stable

 - Those with excess soft tissue along the lower arm region

 Dr Beldholm first performs VASER liposuction to remove the fat from the arms.
 This will give patients smaller upper arms and allow the underlying muscle tone to stand out.
 The loose skin that remains is then removed.